 ALSO READOver 200 more fighter jets needed in next 10 years: IAF Chief Indian Air Force: Batting for equality in the sky Pakistan Army dismisses Indian claim of 'assault' on its post as 'false' Made in India F-16s?
 Trump's 'America first' drive could be a hurdle Pak proxy wars: Prepare to strike on short notice, Air chief tells officers

+A fighter squadron carried out higher and lower altitude flights.
 The Siachen glacier is the highest battleground on the earth.
 It is located in the eastern Karakoram range in the Himalayan mountains where the Line of Control between India and Pakistan ends.